 Sequencing facility

-Sequencing genome and epigenome at UOH
+Sequencing genomes and epigenomes at UOH

-MachineGridIONP2 solo
+MachineGridIONP2 Solo

 Sequencing technologyNanoporeNanopore